-We are working towards gaining our level 1 UNICEF Rights Respecting Schools award.
-This means we are committed to placing the values and principles of the convention on the rights of the child at the heart of our practise.
+We are a Rights Respecting School which means we learn about the UNICEF Conventions of the Rights of the Child and are committed to placing the values and principles of the convention on the rights of the child at the heart of our practise.
 This means we listen to children's views and include them in decision making.
-We also plan to integrate the rights of the child into our topic based curriculum, so children know how their rights are and were/were not respected in the past and across the world today.
+We also integrate the rights of the child into our topic-based curriculum, so children know how their rights are and were or were not respected in the past, and across the world today.

-In classrooms you will see our class charters.
-These have been agreed between all the children and adults that work in each room and show the rights and responsibilities we all share.
+In every classroom you will see our Class Charters.
+These have been agreed between all the children and adults that work in each classroom and show the rights and responsibilities we all share.